Best Hiking Shoes for Kids

 The soles of these KEEN hiking shoes are thin and flexible, which is great for younger hikers who need a comfortable shoe to wear.
 They have a wide toe-box, and great ventilation.
 Plus, they come in so many fun colors.

-Merrell Little Kid’s Trail Quest Jr.
+Merrell Little Kid’s Trail Chaser Jr.

 The Merrell Trail Quest Jr. shoes have great traction (honestly better than the Keen Chandler), are easy on and off, and are machine-washable.
 They are a bit bulkier than the Chandler, but the rugged sole allows for safe adventuring on virtually any surface.